 For efficient watering, you can install a technologically-advanced sprinkler system that has a timer and a rain sensor.
 This will ensure that the lawn isn’t under-watered or over-watered.

 Watering and applying fertilizer to your grass lawn will keep it healthy and weed-free.
 A good home lawn should have green grass throughout the year.

 Cutting the grass on your lawn to the appropriate height depends on the type of grass planted.

 If your lawn is rich in cool-season grass, then you should cut it to 1½-inches during the first mowing.
-This way, you’ll remove dry and dead grass and also allow for sunlight to penetrate to the grass’ crowns.
+This way, you’ll remove dry and dead grass and also allow for sunlight to penetrate the grass’ crowns.
 You can then adjust the cutting height to about 2-inches during the summer.
 At the end of the year, you can now return to the usual cutting height of 1½-inches.

 Always use a mower with sharp blades when trimming your grass.
 Dull-blade mowers only tear through the grass hence damaging your lawn by accumulating yellow grass that’s susceptible to diseases.

 A complete home should have a lawn that is weed-free and healthy throughout different seasons of the year.
 If you want a healthy weed-free lawn, then you must be prepared to work for it.
-Maintaining a lawn is quite simple, especially if you develop an interest in the final outcome.
+Maintaining a lawn is quite simple, especially if you develop an interest in the outcome.
 The tips mentioned above will guide you in your lawn-restoration journey.
-You only need to sacrifice some time to make your lawn be the envy of your neighbors.
+You only need to sacrifice some time to make your lawn the envy of your neighbors.
 So use these lawn-maintenance tips and join the team of homeowners who have healthy and weed-free lawns.